fgr81/Instradatore/README.md

 - **Dependencies included:** Utilizes modern Python libraries like `pyyaml` and `rich-click` for enhanced functionality.
 - **Support for NetCDF and HDF5:** Includes tools for handling scientific data with `xarray`, `netcdf4`, and `h5netcdf`.
 - **Documentation-ready:** Bundled with `Sphinx` and themes for creating beautiful documentation.
+- **HTML Report Generation:** Automatically generates an HTML report detailing the execution of scripts, providing insights into the workflow.

 ---